flowground/amazonaws-com-elasticbeanstalk-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeEnvironmentHealth
-### Returns information about the overall health of the specified environment.
-The <b>DescribeEnvironmentHealth</b> operation is only available with AWS Elastic Beanstalk Enhanced Health.
+> Returns information about the overall health of the specified environment.
+The <b>DescribeEnvironmentHealth</b> operation is only available with AWS Elastic Beanstalk Enhanced Health.<br/>

 #### Input Parameters
 * `Action` - _required_